-Does the Personal Representative Need to Hire An Attorney?
+Is the Personal Representative Required to Hire an Attorney?

 Types of Probate Proceedings in Florida

-In the state of Florida, there are four types of probate proceedings to handle an estate: formal administration, summary administration, disposition without administration, and ancillary administration.
+In the state of Florida, there are four types of probate proceedings to handle inheritance and distribution of an estate: formal administration, summary administration, disposition without administration, and ancillary administration.

 Formal administration, as the name implies, is the most common type of probate proceeding in Florida.
-Chapter 733 of the Florida Statute governs formal probate.
+Also referred to as “large estate” administration, formal probate is governed by Chapter 733 of the Florida Statute.
 Typically, this type of probate is required when the decedent has been dead for less than 2 years and the value of the estate assets exceeds $75,000.00.
 As described briefly above, the estate assets and a decedent’s gross assets are not necessarily the same.

-To begin the formal administration probate process, the named personal representative or any person with interest in the estate’s assets, files a petition for administration and requests the designation of a personal representative to act on behalf of the decedent’s estate with the court.
+To begin the formal administration of Florida probate and inheritance process, the named personal representative or any person with interest in the estate’s assets, files a petition for administration and requests the designation of a personal representative to act on behalf of the decedent’s estate with the court.
 The estate is only considered officially opened once the court appoints a personal representative to oversee the probate process.

-After the estate is opened, the personal representative will request the will to be admitted to the court.
+Once a personal representative is determined, according to Florida Probate Rule 5.030, he/she must hire a Florida probate attorney.
+The lawyer will request the will be admitted to the court.
 Of course, this will only occur if the decedent left a will.
 The court will then determine whether the will is legally valid.
 Under Florida law, courts will recognize wills that are validly executed under the laws of the state where the will was executed so long as it is not a nuncupative (oral) or unexecuted holographic (handwritten) will.
 However, any interested party (i.e., someone who may have a claim to the decedent’s assets) may challenge the validity of the will.

 Contests to a will’s validity is a very common challenge faced when probating an estate, especially with the rise of travel and out-of-state documents.